Sharna Burgess

-Sharna May Burgess (born 21 June 1985) is an Australian ballroom dancer who is best known for being a professional partner and troupe member on the ABC series Dancing with the Stars.
-She is the winner of season 27 of American television show Dancing with the Stars with her celebrity partner Bobby Bones, where she has also been a runner-up in several other seasons.
-She has also been a judge on the Australian version of the show since 2019, along with Craig Revel Horwood and Tristan MacManus.
+Sharna May Burgess (born 21 June 1985) is an Australian professional ballroom dancer and choreographer.
+She first gained recognition on the light entertainment television program Dancing with the Stars and the joint Belgian-Dutch iteration of So You Think You Can Dance.

+Burgess relocated to the United States to join the American version of Dancing with the Stars as a member of the troupe.
+She was promoted to pro in 2013, and won the twenty-seventh season with on-air radio personality Bobby Bones.
+In 2019, Burgess returned to the Australian iteration of Dancing with the Stars as a judge alongside Craig Revel Horwood and Tristan MacManus.

 Early life

-Burgess was born in Wagga Wagga, New South Wales, Australia to Ray and Lucy Burgess.
+Sharna May Burgess was born on 21 June 1985 in Wagga Wagga, New South Wales, to Ray and Lucy Burgess.
 Growing up, she was involved in several sports and different styles of dance.
 At the age of five, she began training in ballet, jazz and gymnastics.
 When she turned eight, her study of ballroom began, and she went on to win many local and national titles.
 At age 15, she was chosen to represent Australia at the World Championships in both the Standard and Latin styles, and performed in the 2000 Summer Olympics Closing Ceremonies.